syedtayyab61/inventory-genie/database/API_DOCS.md

 ## Base URL

-When deployed with ngrok, your base URL will be the ngrok URL provided (e.g., `https://abc123.ngrok.io`).
+For local development, the base URL is `http://localhost:5002`.

 ## Endpoints